strapi/documentation/docusaurus/docs/dev-docs/api/plugins/server-api.md

 ## Usage

 Once a plugin is exported and loaded into Strapi, its features are accessible in the code through getters.
-The Strapi instance (`strapi`) exposes top-level getters and global getters.
+The Strapi instance (`strapi`) exposes both top-level getters and global getters:

-While top-level getters imply chaining functions, global getters are syntactic sugar that allows direct access using a feature's uid:
+- top-level getters imply chaining functions<br/>(e.g., `strapi.plugin('the-plugin-name').controller('the-controller-name'`),
+- global getters are syntactic sugar that allows direct access using a feature's uid<br/>(e.g., `strapi.controller('plugin::plugin-name.controller-name')`).

 ```js
 // Access an API or a plugin controller using a top-level getter